 David Paul Sard, Ph.D. a clinical psychologist and a playwright, died February 28, 2023 from cardiac arrest.
 He was 79 years old.

 Dr. Sard formerly resided at 21 Knutsen Drive, West Orange, NJ 07052.
-On Saturday June 10th, a memorial service will be held at St. George’s Episcopal Church, 550 Ridgewood Road, Maplewood, NJ 07040 on Sat, June 10th at 1:00 PM
+A Memorial Service will be held at St. George's Church, Maplewood at a later date.

 In accordance with his wishes, his cremated remains will be interred at St. George’s Episcopal Church with his second wife, Cheryl Thompson Sard, Ph.D.
 They were married on October 20th, 1995.
 She passed away on March 23, 2019.